davidbalian/key-cy-properties-loop/PURPOSE_AWARE_FILTERS.md

 - Maintains backward compatibility with existing shortcodes
 - No changes required to existing filter usage
 - JavaScript already handles purpose propagation correctly

+## Count Accuracy Fix

+**Issue:** Location and property type filters were showing total counts across all purposes instead of purpose-specific counts.

+**Solution:** Updated `getTermsByPurpose()` method to:

+- Query all matching properties (`posts_per_page => -1`)
+- Recalculate count for each term using `$query->found_posts`
+- Update the term's count property to reflect only properties with the specified purpose

+**Result:**

+- Sale page shows accurate counts of sale properties per location/type
+- Rent page shows accurate counts of rent properties per location/type
+- Counts update dynamically when switching between sale and rent